 Some more facts about the excerpts/sentences using the bag-of-words

-The data is transformed into a tidy format (unigrams only) in order to use the tidy tools to perform some basic and essential NLP operations.
+The data is transformed into a tidy format (unigrams only) to use the tidy tools to perform some basic and essential NLP operations.

 Each sentence is tokenized into words (normalized to lower case, removed punctuation).
 See example below how the data (each excerpt/sentence) was and how it has been transformed.